tomoki-ucd/GhostHunter/README.md

 # GhostHunter
-- An AR app runs on Meta Quest 3.
+- An AR game for Meta Quest 3.
-- Flash a light to find ghost and shoot them to protect the orbs.
+- Use the flashlight to find ghost and shoot them with the ray gun to protect the orbs.
-- This app is built based on the follwoing tutorial.
+- This app was built based on the follwoing tutorial:
 [Learn XR Development in 2.5 Hours - Unity Mixed Reality Tutorial Complete Course](https://www.youtube.com/watch?v=pZ5vLcyjois&t=1212s)

 ## Demo